 Version 3 of CPSA introduces the Diffie-Hellman algebra, which allows for analysis of protocols that incorporate Diffie-Hellman techniques.
-The Diffie-Hellman algebra includes all the function symbols and sorts available in the basic algebra, plus two additional sorts: expn, for exponents such as x, and base, for exponentiated values such as g^x .
+The Diffie-Hellman algebra includes all the function symbols and sorts available in the basic algebra, plus three additional sorts: two sorts (rndx and expt) for exponents such as x, and base, for exponentiated values such as g^x .
 The Diffie-Hellman specific functions symbols are as follows:

 - exp represents exponentation.
 For example, h^x is encoded as (exp h x). - mul represents multiplication of exponents.
 So if x is an exponent, (mul x x) would represent the square of x. - gen represents the standard generator g.
 It is probably best to think of gen as a constant, i.e. a function symbol with arity 0. - one represents the multiplicative identity for the group of exponents.
-Like gen, one is a 0-ary function. - Important: gen and one are functions, so they must be enclosed in parentheses.
+Like gen, one is a 0-ary function.

+Important: gen and one are functions, so they must be enclosed in parentheses.
 So (exp (gen) x) represents g^x , while (exp gen x) would represent gen^x where gen is expected to be a variable.
-Similarly, (mul (one) x) represents $1 \cdot x$ while (mul one x) would represent $one \cdot x$ where the tool expects one to be an exponent variable. - inv represents the multiplicative inverse in the group of exponents.
-So for instance (exp (gen) x) (inv x)) = (exp (gen) (one)) = (gen).
+Similarly, (mul (one) x) represents $1 \cdot x$ while (mul one x) would represent $one \cdot x$ where the tool expects one to be an exponent variable.